melroser/tracedots/README.md

-# tracedots
+# TraceDots

-A command line utility for visualizing how your dot files are being sourced.
+A command line utility for visualizing which dot files are being sourced and in what order.